Battlefield 3 Review

 Battlefield 3 is probably a couple of patches away from gameplay perfection.
 In a few months it might be the experience it should have been at launch.
 Right now it’s hard to get the ultimate experience every match.
 The rush to beat out the third modern warfare game is ultimately the reason why it stumbles when it should be soaring.
 Those that have preordered will be getting BF2 maps later in the year which should improve overall map quality.
 If the game is more stable, balanced and feature rich by then it’s unlikely that anything will best its multiplayer this year.
 You don’t have to decide whether to buy BF3 or not, just choose how you want to play it.

-Our ratings for Battlefield 3 out of 100 (see how we rate)
+Our ratings for Battlefield 3 on PC out of 100 (see how we rate)

 Commentsblog comments powered by Disqus